dmacneill/AxisID/README.md

 `image_dir` is the path to the training images, and `angles_path` is the path to the labels file with rows of labels in the format: filename, axis_angle, *N*.
 This format allows pre-computed data augmentation with the following convention: for each filename there should be *N* images in `image_dir` with names filename-*n*.jpg or filename-*n*.tif, where *n* ranges from 0 to *N*-1.
 To see the full list of arguments, call `python train.py -h`.
 Arguments can be passed via file using `python train.py @config.txt`.

 The other script is `test_model.py` which allows easy testing on the test set, or re-evaluation on the training set.
-It is run from the command line using:
+It is run from the command line:

 ```
 python test_model.py --image_dir images --annotation_dir annotations --weights_path path_to_model